 Around 1999 my sister Lesa made a short film about the shooting of Roni Levi on Bondi Beach.
 She asked me to write an introductory monologue.
 What I gave her was Scene of a Crime.
-I wrote it with rhythm in mind and it’s been presented alternatively in prose and verse form.
-It’s a description of Bondi Beach as I saw it in the late ’90s.
+I wrote it with rhythm in mind and it’s been presented alternatively in prose and verse.
+It’s a description of Bondi Beach as I saw it, living on the periphery in the late ’90s.

 I wrote Girl on Platform 3 many years ago and it is filled with the preoccupations of a much younger man.
 It is a small and uncomfortable episode in the lives of two shy and possibly traumatised people.
 I do cringe at it nowadays, but here it is, warts and all.
 It’s not so sophisticated.
 I like to think I’ve developed as a writer since then.